 Increasing the decay or decreasing the speed would draw out the decay portion of the pedal’s envelope.

 We’d have something like this:

-Attack and decay/release controls can also be seen on compressor and other pedals.
+Attack and decay/release controls can also be seen on compressor pedals and other pedals.

 Related article: Dynamic Range Compression: Attack & Release Controls

-Sensitivity refers to how much the incoming signal will affect the envelope and, therefore, the filtering of the signal.
+Sensitivity refers to how much the incoming signal will affect the envelope and, therefore, the signal filtering.

 Lower sensitivity ratings require more input signal (harder playing or a louder guitar/bass) to trigger the same level of filtering.
 Higher sensitivity ratings will produce the same amount of filtering with less signal strength at the input.

 The range parameter refers to the sweeping range of the envelope filter.
 A larger range typically yields a more noticeable effect as the resonant peak is swept over a wider range of frequencies (at a faster “frequency-shift per time”).

 Q is a dimensionless quantity that refers to the narrowness (or width) of an EQ boost/peak.
 In the case of an envelope filter, the Q/ determines how sharp or smooth the resonant frequency peak is, though it doesn’t alter the overall boost at the resonant frequency.